 Signage with your return policy and store promotions, sizing guides, ratings, reviews, and FAQ resources are all things you can implement in your store and website to make the shopping experience self-sufficient and easy.

 One of the best ways to make your customers feel special and build their loyalty is to learn their names and greet them with familiarity.
 This will help them feel valued and form a relationship with your store and associates.

-The best way to create this first name recognition is to create a shared document where employees log loyal customers.
+The best way to encourage this first name recognition is to create a shared document where employees log loyal customers.
 This log should include a brief description of the person, their preferences, shopping habits, and any miscellaneous information.
-Another way to foster first name recognition is to keep your staff on a consistent schedule so they are in-store at regular times.
+It can be created on Google Sheets or another document-sharing platform—just ensure this sheet is accessible to all your employees and that they check it regularly.
+Consider implementing a rewards structure for learned first names.
+You can also keep your staff on a consistent schedule so they are in-store at regular times.

 For example, at my store, I always worked the weekends because a large group of regulars would come by to shop on weekend days.
 I knew their names, personalities, and clothing preferences so I could give them highly personalized service and build their loyalty.

 Tip: Many retail POS systems also have built-in CRM tools so you can log customer data such as preferences, birthdays, past purchases, likes and dislikes, and sometimes even photos.
 From there, you’ll also be able to create customer groups to track VIPs and offer them special deals or promotions.